 Yes.
 Everyone travelling to the Faroe Islands must be tested upon arrival.
 This applies both to Faroe Islanders and foreigners travelling to the Faroe Islands.
 However, children under the age of 12 are exempt from testing.

-All travellers to the Faroe Islands should immediately self-quarantine upon arrival until the test results are ready.
+All travellers to the Faroe Islands should immediately self-quarantine upon arrival until the test result of the 6th day is available.
 Results are usually ready the same evening or at the latest by midday the following day.

 While awaiting the test results from the test taken at Vagar Airport, travellers must self-quarantine at home or at their prebooked residence, vacation rental, hotel etc. It is very important, that you follow the guidelines for home quarantine while awaiting the result.
 The results are usually ready on the same evening or by the following midday at the latest.